-In the 1960s Pan Am conquered the skies and and shrank the globe.
-The name Pan Am was to the world of aviation what Cartier is to the world of fine jewellery.
+In the 1960s Pan Am conquered the skies and shrank the globe.
+The name Pan Am was to the world of aviation what Cartier is to the world of fine jewelry.
 Needless to say, it was the most glamorous airline and if you flew with Pan Am you were considered elite.
 So what made the airline tick?
-Pan Am’s success was largely due to its visionary founder Juan Trippe, who transformed a small mail carrier in to a global airline, pioneered flights for the masses and helped create the Boeing 747 jumbo jet.
+Pan Am’s success was largely due to its visionary founder Juan Trippe, who transformed a small mail carrier into a global airline, pioneered flights for the masses, and helped create the Boeing 747 jumbo jet.

 [Via – Adweek]